kaylay18/Biochar-Yield-Prediction/README.md

 - Feedstock Ultimate Analysis - C, H, O, N
 - Pylorosis Conditions - Residence Time, Temperature, Heating Rate

+In order to deploy the app on huggingface yourself, please upload the bestmodel file, requirements, and app.py

 ## Description
 This repository includes the data preprocessing in google colab and the best/trained machine learning model.
 The best model identified from training multiple machine learning models is Logistic Regression.
 The datasource for this project is included in the repository.